Geraldo Perdomo Player Props: Diamondbacks vs. Brewers

-On Tuesday, Geraldo Perdomo (.487 on-base percentage in past 10 games, 81 points above season-long percentage) and the Arizona Diamondbacks play the Milwaukee Brewers, whose starting pitcher will be Colin Rea.
-First pitch is at 8:10 PM ET.
+The Arizona Diamondbacks, including Geraldo Perdomo (hitting .323 in his past 10 games, with four doubles, eight walks and two RBI), battle starter Julio Teheran and the Milwaukee Brewers at American Family Field, Wednesday at 2:10 PM ET.

-He strung together two hits (going 2-for-3 with a double) in his most recent appearance against the Brewers.
+He had a hitless showing in his last game (0-for-4) against the Brewers.

 Geraldo Perdomo Game Info & Props vs. the Brewers